Adolphus8/Approximate_Bayesian_Computation/README.md

-# Approximate_Bayesian_Computation
+# Distance Metrics and Approximate Bayesian Computation Tutorial
-Repository on Approximate Bayesian Computation and the different distance metrics which can be implemented.
+This is a repository on containing MATLAB codes designed to demonstrate the implementation of Approximate Bayesian Computation and the different distance metrics which can be implemented for Bayesian model updating and model validation.